dfrappart/Terra-AZModuletest/Custom_Modules/232_AppGW_w_dynamicblock/readme.md

 It includes configuration for:

 - Application Gateway and related object.
 Refer to terraform documentation for details
-- Application GatewayPublic IP
+- Application Gateway Public IP
-- Azure Diagnostic settings for Applicatyion Gateway
+- Azure Diagnostic settings for Applicayion Gateway
 - Azure diagnostic settings for Application Gateway Public IP
 - User Assign managed identity to allow Application Gateway to get its certificate directly from a key vault
-- A Keyvault Access Policy applyed on the targeted key vault to allow Application Gateway to fetch its certificate
+- A Keyvault Access Policy applied on the targeted key vault to allow Application Gateway to fetch its certificate

-## Dependencies
+## Deployment options

-Diagnostic settings send logs to a storage account and a log analytic workspace which **must exist prior to the deployment**.
+Diagnostic settings send logs to a storage account and a log analytic workspace.
+The resources are referenced through their resource ids.
+If not specified, the module will create a storage acocunt and a log analytics workspace.
+The variables `StaLogId` and `LawLogId` are set to `unspecified` by default so that the log repositories are created by the module.
+If set at module call, the values must be valid resource Ids

-Those repositories of logs are referenced through data sources.
-Names for those resources follow the names as described in naming convention.
+The target resource group can also either be specified, by its name, or be created by the module.
+The default value of the variable `TargetRg` is set to `unspecified` so that the RG is created by the module.

 ## Sample